CamoCatX/camocatx.github.io/blog/_posts/2021-10-30-obsidian-a-second-brain-for-you-forever.md

 [<img src="/blog/assets/obsidian1.png">](https://obsidian.md/)

 In rare moments, an application is found which works great and also feels great to work with; Obsidian is one of those rare gems.
 It is a powerful knowledge base on top of a local folder of plain text Markdown files.
 If you want to start a project, research on a topic or prepare for an exam, you can use it as your personal knowledge management to store your notes and organize your thinking and have a more effective learning experience.
-There are many alternatives for note taking or personal knowledge management with different features and falvors like:
+There are many alternatives for note taking or personal knowledge management with different features and flavors like:
 Notation, Joplin, CherryTree, Roam Research, Typora, KeepNote, OneNote, Evernote...
 Each has its own pros and cons, Obsidian has some great characteristics that I really liked: